jmuehlig/perf-cpp/docs/recording.md

 ---

-## Debugging Counter Settings
+## Troubleshooting Counter Configurations
-In certain scenarios, configuring counters can be challenging.
+Debugging and configuring hardware counters can sometimes be complex.
-To enable insides into counter configurations, perf provides a debug output option:

-    perf --debug perf-event-open [mem] record ...

-This command helps visualize configurations for various counters, which is also beneficial for retrieving event codes (for more details, see the [counters documentation](counters.md)).

-Similarly, *perf-cpp* includes a debug feature for sampled counters.
-To examine the configuration settings—particularly useful if encountering errors during `event_counter.start();`—enable debugging in your code as follows:
+Utilize *perf-cpp*'s debugging features to gain insights into the internal workings of performance counters and troubleshoot any configuration issues:

 ```cpp
 auto config = perf::Config{};